IQNECT-ORG/aiqkit-ios/README.md

 #### Required

-In your App Delegate, initialise the SDK with the App ID and secret you obtained from the [iQNECT Developer Portal](http://developer.iqnect.org):
+In your App Delegate, initialise the SDK with the App ID and secret you obtained from the [AIQ Developer Portal](http://developer.iqnect.org):

 ```objc
 #import "iQKit.h"